 Deciding How Many Hours of In-Home Care Is Necessary

 What all of this means is that if you are considering in-home care for a loved one, the first thing you need to do is determine what level of care is necessary.
 Does the senior in question need daily assistance with most tasks?
 Do they just need help preparing meals?
-Or are they still mostly independent, and just need intermittent help with a few odd tasks here and there?
+Or are they still mostly independent, and just need intermittent help with a few tasks here and there?

-It's also worth considering whether or not nearby family members can help.
-In many situations where in-home care is being implemented, the senior has family nearby who can help out with things on the weekends or during an evening or two each week, but just can't be there all the time.
-In such scenarios, you can work out a schedule where a family member is helping the senior out sometimes, and a caregiver is helping out at other times.
+It's also worth considering whether nearby family members can help.
+In many situations where in-home care is being implemented, the senior has family nearby who can help with things on the weekends or during an evening or two each week, but just can't be there all the time.
+In such scenarios, you can work out a schedule where a family member is helping the senior out sometimes, and a caregiver is helping at other times.
 Such arrangements can ensure that the senior is getting the care they need while keeping costs from adding up too quickly.

 Paying for In-Home Care

 If the predicted expense is relatively low, you might consider paying for in-home care out of pocket.
-However, if you are bringing in a caregiver for a fairly extensive number of hours each week, then the hourly rate is going to add up and these other options will be worth considering:
+However, if you are bringing in a caregiver for an extensive number of hours each week, then the hourly rate is going to add up and these other options will be worth considering:

 - Investigate your loved one's life insurance policy.
 You might be able to arrange early payouts to cover in-home care expenses.